 You may have started your career in the IT sector, but you have realized that your dream is to make delicious cupcakes a year later.
 Maybe you possess skills that are impossible to be used in your current job.
 Or you have started your career in the sales department or as a journalist, but you realize now your superpower is in managing people.

 No matter what your motivations are, you must know, You Are Not Alone.

 According to the latest HR research, every one of us makes up to 12 career changes in our lifetime; those can include a change in the position in the same company; nevertheless, the number is amazingly high.

-It is quite rare that a person will spend their entire career in one company or in one position, nowadays everything is changing so fast that we must react accordingly and in addition, we usually want more responsibility and challenge in our working life as we grow older.
+It is quite rare that a person will spend their entire career in one company or one position, nowadays everything is changing so fast that we must react accordingly.
+Also, we usually want more responsibility and challenge in our working life as we grow older.